HomeMy WebLinkAboutItem 08 - HL16-02 Annie McCollum House TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 is an appropriate use in this noise zone.

-The Master Plan designates the subject property as a "RL" Residential Low Density land
+The Master Plan designates the subject property as a "RU Residential Low Density land

 use.
 The applicant's proposal is in compliance with the Master Plan.